anhquanpham/Face-Verification-C-/README.md

 ## How to run

-First, a database folder needs to be created.
+First, install opencv.
+Then, a database folder needs to be created.
 This folder stores the ground truth faces and the identities to compare.

 Example filepath: `database/identity.jpg`